 Wilson Steam 99S Tennis Racquet DEMO RENTAL

-Cost: Demo cost is $9.00 per racquet.
+Cost: Demo cost is $15.00 for 1 racquet and $20 for 2-4 racquets.
 Shipping includes delivery to your door and return shipping back to Midwest Sports.
-Demo up to 3 racquets at a time.
+Demo up to 4 racquets at a time.
 Our program ships anywhere in the continental U.S.

 Delivered to your door!: UPS delivery takes 2-3 days to most areas.
 You will receive an e-mail the minute they are shipped with a tracking number.
 Use them for 7 days from the day you receive them.
 Example: Receive them on Monday, keep them until the next Monday.
 To return to Midwest Sports you may drop off at any UPS store or follow instructions on return label for alternate drop-off options.
 Simply place the label included with the demos on the box.
 Midwest Sports will be notified by UPS when the racquets are picked up.
 Please Note: Due to possible demo maintenance (re-stringing, re-gripping) prior to being shipped out, demo orders are not guaranteed to ship in the same time frame as new product orders.
 Occasional delays are possible, but are typically no longer than 1-2 days.

 Forget to Return: In order for everyone to take advantage of the demo program we ask you return the demos after 7 days.
 Late fees on racquets not returned within the 7 day period are

 - A VALID CREDIT CARD IS REQUIRED FOR ALL DEMO RENTALS.

 - DEMO RACQUETS MAY ONLY BE SHIPPED TO THE CREDIT CARD BILLING ADDRESS.

 - DEMO RACQUETS MAY NOT BE PAID FOR VIA PAYPAL OR AMAZON PAY.

 - Headsize: 99 sq. in.

 - Length: 27.00 in.